jfgiraud/repeat/README.md

     ls: cannot access 'b c1': No such file or directory
     ls: cannot access 'a': No such file or directory
     ls: cannot access 'b c2': No such file or directory

-##AUTHOR

-    Written by Jean-François Giraud.

-##COPYRIGHT

-    Copyright © 2021 Jean-François Giraud.
-License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.
-    This is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.